While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 12. SHARE YOUR BLOG POSTS / MARKETING SIDE OF BLOGGING

-At the beginning it is helpful to search on Facebook for FB groups for bloggers who started out.
+At the beginning,g it is helpful to search on Facebook for FB groups for bloggers who started.
 There are many out there.
-You can learn and grow together, find accountability and even friends.
+You can learn and grow together, find accountability, and even friends.

 13. MONETIZE YOUR BLOG

 Now it’s time to monetize your blog.
-Unless you want to be your blog your hobby, which means a time intensive hobby, the next step is to start looking for ways to earn money.
+Unless you want to make your blog your hobby, which means a time-intensive hobby, the next step is to start looking for ways to earn money.

-You can make money through affiliate links, through sponsored posts, paid trips and collaborations, by creating and selling your own digital or physical products, by selling ebooks, being a speaker and so on.
+You can make money through affiliate links, sponsored posts, paid trips, and collaborations, by creating and selling your own digital or physical products, by selling ebooks, being a speaker, and so on.

 You will find out which monetization method is the best to start with when you’re a new travel blogger in this post: